georgeg2u/React-mini-projects/README.md

   # React-mini-projects
-This repository contains the course source code of my react mini projects.
+This repository contains the source code of my react mini projects.

   **How to use**